DragAPart: Learning a Part-Level Motion Prior for Articulated Objects: Method

 First, \method can be used to segment the moving parts of an object.
 Several prior works~\cite{baranchuk2021label, xu2023open, tian2023diffuse, karazija2023diffusion} have used pre-trained generators for 2D segmentation, but focus on part semantic rather than part mobility.
-We suggest that \method, as a motion prior, can be used to segment the part that would move in response to a drag (useful, \eg, to predict affordances).
+We suggest that \method, as a motion prior, can be used to segment the part that would move in response to a drag (useful, \eg, for predicting affordances).

-In order to segment mobile parts, we follow~\cite{baranchuk2021label} and extract internal features from the forward part of the denoiser $\Phi$.
-However, this work, which looks at semantics, extracts a single set of features from the input image $x$.
-Instead, because our goal is to obtain the segmentation of a part that moves prompted by a drag, we run the forward pass twice, one with the drag conditioning and one without, and compute the difference between the resulting features.
+In order to segment mobile parts, we follow~\cite{baranchuk2021label} and extract internal features from the forward pass of the denoiser $\Phi$.
+However,~\cite{baranchuk2021label} looks at semantics and only extracts a single set of features from the input image.
+Instead, because our goal is to obtain the segmentation of the part that moves prompted by a drag, we run the forward pass twice, once with the drag conditioning and once without, and compute the difference between the resulting features.
 This difference represents the effect of the drag in the diffusion model's internal representation.

 \paragraph{Motion Analysis for Articulated Objects.}